 - Interesting, accessible and appropriate for grades 5-12.

 Lab Tours:What do mathematicians do all day?
 Students will see that mathematicians do more than crunch numbers as they become math researchers and explore problems not found in their textbooks!
 Each lab tour lasts from 45 minutes to an hour and has a maximum of 15 students.

 Career Talks: Why did the Wall Street Journal assert mathematics is one of the best career paths?
 Students will learn what it takes to follow that path to a the median annual salary of $99,380 in 2010.
 Talks can be adjusted to last between 15 and 30 minutes.
 They must be

 limited to between 15 and 30 students to facilitate interaction between

 the Fellow and students.
 Longer talks will include more hands-on

 activities for students.

-The Science Posse's mathematicians will work with you to create a lesson that meets your needs!
+Interested in a topic not listed here?
+Ask us and the Science Posse's mathematicians will work with you to create a lesson that meets your needs!